istio/istio.io/content/docs/tasks/security/mutual-tls.md

 ### Verifying service configuration

 * Check installation mode.
-If mTLS is enabled by default (e.g `istio-auth.yaml` was used when installing Istio), it's expected to see uncommented `authPolicy: MUTUAL_TLS` in configmap.
+If mutual TLS is enabled by default (e.g `istio-auth.yaml` was used when installing Istio), you can expect to see uncommented `authPolicy: MUTUAL_TLS` in configmap.

     ```command
     $ kubectl get configmap istio -o yaml -n istio-system | grep authPolicy | head -1